NTU-grassroot/NTU-Grad-Course-Survival-Guide/.github/ISSUE_TEMPLATE/review-template.md

 ---
-name: Custom issue template
+name: Review template
-about: Describe this issue template's purpose here.
+about: if you want a template
 title: "[EE6xxxx]"
 labels: ''
 assignees: ''